0b0bby0/wxEditor/README.md

 wxEditor
 ========

-A barebones gui text editor.
-Written in python, using wxPython.
+A barebones gui text editor written in python, using wxPython.
 Distributed under GPLv2.